 10. Outdoor Furniture

-Outdoor furniture can be a great choice for flipping, especially during the summer months.
+Outdoor furniture can be a great choice, especially during the summer months.
 Look for pieces made from durable materials like metal or teak, with simple designs that fit a variety of outdoor spaces.

 Most Popular Furniture Styles to Flip For Profit